VictorProkhorov/Text2Path/README.md

 ## Usage
 ### Step 1: Graph Preprocessing
-Algorithm assumes that a graph is a tree graph and its represented as an edge list:
+Algorithm assumes that a graph is a [rooted tree](http://mathworld.wolfram.com/RootedTree.html) and it is represented as an edge list:

 ```
 node1 node5